Harry E. Miller Jr.: Later career

 In 1992, Miller received a Master of Business Administration degree from Saint Martin's University in Lacey, Washington.
 He left the army in 1992, and was a member of the United States Army Reserve's Control Group (Ready Reserve).
 In November 1993 he was assigned as plans, operations, training, and intelligence officer (S2/3) for the Reserve's 362nd Quartermaster Battalion in Kinston, North Carolina, and he served in this position until September 1994.

 In 1995, Miller joined the New Hampshire Army National Guard.
 His initial assignments included: marksmanship/competitive events coordinator, Headquarters, State Area Command, Concord, New Hampshire (February 1995 – November 1996); executive officer, 54th Troop Command (November 1996 – December 1997); chief, Training Division (G3), Headquarters, State Area Command, (January 1998 – April 1999); commander, 54th Troop Command, (May 1999 – February 2002); deputy chief of staff personnel (G1), Headquarters, State Area Command (March 2002 – August 2004); deputy chief of staff operations (G3), Headquarters, State Area Command (August 2004 – February 2005); and director of operations (J3), Joint Force Headquarters, (February 2005 – January 2006).

 In 2005, Miller completed the United States Army War College, and received a Master of Science degree in strategic studies.
 From February 2006 to May 2007, Miller was assigned as regional border transition chief, Iraq Assistance Group, 1st Infantry Division (Forward), Multi-National Corps – Iraq at Camp Delta.

 After returning to New Hampshire, Miller's assignments included director of operations (J3), Joint Force Headquarters – New Hampshire (May 2007 – September 2007).
-He then returned to Iraq, this time as liaison officer, Combined Joint Special Operations Task Force-Arabian Peninsula, Multi-National Corps-Iraq, Camp Victory, Iraq (October 2007 – July 2008).
+He then returned to Iraq, this time as liaison officer, Combined Joint Special Operations Task Force-Arabian Peninsula, 5th Special Forces Group, Multi-National Corps-Iraq, Camp Victory, Iraq (October 2007 – July 2008).

 Following his second deployment to Iraq, Miller served again as director of operations (J3) for the New Hampshire National Guard from July 2008 to April 2009.